reworkcss/rework-npm/README.md

 module, like `@import "my-module/my-file";`.
 You can also require files relative to the current file using `@import "./my-file";`.

-Note that files will only be imported once.
-If a file was previously imported, the `@import` for that file will be ignored after being imported the first time.
+An `@import` will be processed so that the file referenced will have been imported in the current scope at the point of the `@import`.
+If a file has been previously imported in the current scope, that file will not be imported again.
+New scopes are created in a block such as a `@media` block.
+Child blocks will not duplicate imports that have been imported in the parent block, but may duplicate imports that are imported in a sibling block (since they may not have effect otherwise).

 ## Example